tech on the net

 Practice Exercise #3:

-Based on the customers table below, add two columns - one column called contact_name that is a varchar2(50) datatype and one column called last_contacted that is a date datatype.
+Based on the customers table below, add two columns - one column called contact_name that is a char(50) datatype and one column called last_contacted that is a date datatype.

 CREATE TABLE customers